 DESCRIPTION: Criminal and Legal Justice System Coordinator

-The Philadelphia Reparations Task Force seeks a Criminal and Legal Justice Expert to lead community cohorts and a criminal and legal justice system committee to develop reparations proposals that address and resolve the issues of justice and protection under the law for Black Philadelphians.
-The coordinator must have the capacity to provide pro bono professional expertise, be excellent coordinators, and work very well with others.
-Applicants should have experience in the sector, and experience in activism, social justice, grassroots community organizing, or reparatory justice.
-Task Force members will be generally expected to:
+The Philadelphia Reparations Task Force Criminal and Legal Justice Expert will lead community cohorts and a criminal and legal justice system committee to develop reparations proposals that address and resolve the issues of justice and protection under the law for Black Philadelphians.
+The coordinator will provide pro bono professional expertise, excellent coordinating, and work with reparations stakeholders in Philadelphia.
+The coordinator will have experience in the sector, and experience in activism, social justice, grassroots community organizing, or reparatory justice.
+Task Force coordinator will:

 - Develop, read, review, and write reports.